robang74/chatgpt-answered-prompts/README.md

    - Software Libre is politics or like Open Source is science?
 The intrinsic nature of a tool does not change because people use it in a different way than it has been designed.
 Anyway, kick the politics out of our businesses seems a general good way to go.
 Civitas et humanitas, ante omnia! &nbsp; (**2nd edt.**)

 7. **Il grande reset è inevitabile** &nbsp;(2025-02-29)&nbsp; [[**`md`**](il-grande-reset-e-inevitabile.md)] [[**`html`**](html/il-grande-reset-e-inevitabile.html)]
    - The financialization of currency since the end of the Bretton Woods agreements in 1971 is the root cause of the progressive degradation of the global system.
-A derive from real economy which leads to a financial and systemic collapse, inevitably.
+A derive from real economy which leads to a financial and systemic collapse, inevitably. &nbsp; (**2nd edt.**)

 +